Type: Classroom Training Course

 The course uses a Process and Production Simulation for Unit Ops, including Mixing, Blending, Drying, Sizing, Tableting, Encapsulation and Coating to provide participants with a demonstration of current manufacturing and engineering practices.
 Troubleshooting through video simulation will vividly provide real-time experiences for identifying the problem, analyzing the problem and solving the problem.

-The course will focus on the process, equipment and technology associated with the unit operation, giving the attendee a general understanding of the OSD process and many of the issues, considerations and related concerns.
+The course will emphasize on the process, equipment and technology associated with the unit operation, giving the attendee a general understanding of the OSD process and the case study of production related issues and concerns.
 The specific types of equipment and technology used in today’s modern manufacturing processes will be discussed and attendees will gain an appreciation for the selection and evaluation of such criteria.
 For example, a discussion of granulation will include information on different types of granulators (low shear, high shear, top drive, bottom drive, integrated processing trains) and typical challenges encountered during operation and scale-up.

-A variety of process monitoring techniques will also be discussed.
+PAT, MES and modular PLC process control and monitoring techniques will also be discussed.
 The course will review many known techniques for process monitoring with particular emphasis on their utilization in scale-up and technology transfer, final dosage unit and analyze the necessary steps in the packaging operation to get from the finished tablet or capsule to the final filled and sealed container.
 Introduction to packaging equipment for tablet/capsule counting, capping, security seals and bands, labeling, cartoning, and blister packaging will also occur.
 The course will conclude with a discussion on technology transfer, how to get the product from the R&D laboratory to full-scale manufacturing, and how to transfer a marketed product from one facility to another.
 A competency test will be administered upon course completion.

-Immediately apply the course learning objectives with the complimentary copy of the ISPE Baseline Guide®: Oral Solid Dosage Forms.
+Immediately apply the course learning objectives with the complimentary copy of the ISPE Baseline Guide®: Oral Solid Dosage Forms (Individual Download).

 This training course is of particular interest to existing and future members of the ISPE Oral Solid Dosage Community of Practice (COP).